kavapu/pandairy/assets/fonts/README.md

 ## Font Usage

-The font is already configured in the CSS and will be used for:
+The fonts are configured in the CSS and will be used for:
 - Diary entry textarea
 - History entry content
 - Any other diary-related text

-## Fallback Fonts
+## Font Features

-If Bunch Blossoms is not available, the app will fall back to:
+- **Quicksand**: Cute, round, friendly, highly readable
-1. Indie Flower (Google Fonts)
+- **Comic Neue**: Playful and approachable
-2. Gochi Hand (Google Fonts)
+- **Varela Round**: Modern and clean with rounded edges
-3. System cursive fonts
+- **Bunch Blossoms**: Handwritten style (if added)

 ## Note

-Make sure you have the proper license to use this font in your project.
+The current setup uses Google Fonts which are free and don't require additional licensing.